6 Best Spinning Rods For Trout Fishing (Based on real world use)

 - With heavy use, stainless steel guides can develop groves when fishing with braid.

-If one rod represents an unbeatable value.
-It is the Shakespeare Micro Spinning Rod.
+If one trout rod represents an unbeatable value, it is the Shakespeare Micro Spinning Rod.
 I challenge anyone to find a significantly better trout rod for under $80, but it does not cost $80, it usually costs around $20.
-The value is tremendous.
+The value is hard to beat.

-The blank is a blend of graphite and fiberglass, the compromise seems just right.
+The blank, which is the part of the rod that does the work.
+Is a blend of graphite and fiberglass, the compromise seems just right.
 There is enough backbone for long casts and setting hooks while providing sufficient sensitivity to detect nibbles and slight bumps.
 With the right line, I can even feel the lure rub against structure.
+(Line choice is often more important than rod choice with regards to sensitivity)

 The Micro Spinning rod comes with stainless steel guides with stainless inserts.
 Stainless steel might sound like quality, but these are actually cheap guides.
-Even so, they are generally durable enough to handle even braid.
+Even so, they are generally durable enough to handle even braid and trout fishing is not that demanding on gear.
+They are fine.

-Although, I have read a few reports of stainless tip guides developing groves when fished heavily with braid.
-I doubt it is really an issue when trout fishing.
+I have read a few reports of stainless tip guides developing groves when fished heavily with braid, but that relates more to hard fighting saltwater sport species.
+Not trout.

-I advise against The 4.6ft and 5ft versions for lure fishing.
+I advise against the 4.6ft and 5ft versions.
+For lure fishing, casting and retrieving spinners.
 They are a bit too soft, more a wet noodle than a fishing rod.
-They are also a bit too short for bobber fishing or bottom bouncing.
-In saying that.
-They are a very forgiving rod for children to use.
+They are also a bit too short for bobber / float fishing or bottom bouncing.
+In saying that, they are very forgiving rods for children to use.

 - A better option when fishing braid.